 I promise I’ll start posting non-dessert recipes again soon, but these low carb vegan paleo shortbread cookies are just so good I can’t help myself (update in 2018 – still posting way more dessert recipes than anything else…)!
 They’re made of coconut butter, coconut flour and a touch of maple syrup/sugar-free syrup/fiber syrup – seriously delicious, but not without nutritional benefit!
 They also clock in at under 1g of net carbs per cookie, which is pretty darn good if you ask me.

-- Mix in salt and maple syrup into coconut butter.
+- Mix in salt and maple syrup into melted coconut butter.

 - Mix in coconut flour – a thick dough should have formed, if it’s not as thick as regular cookie dough, sprinkle in a little (seriously, just a little) coconut flour at a time and mix.

 - Divide into 8 flat patties (about 2″ in diameter, and around a 1/4″ thick - I used a silicone muffin pan for this).

 - Bake for 15-18 minutes, until golden around the edges (check at 15!).

 - Be sure to let these cool completely (so for at least 30 minutes at room temp) before eating to allow them to set up.
 Freezing for 15 minutes is ideal.
 Digging in too soon = crumbly cookie!

 9 thoughts on “Vegan Keto Shortbread (gluten-free, nut-free, soy-free, paleo, AIP)”